oracle/docker-images/CONTRIBUTING.md

 1. Do not run `ssh` inside a container.
 1. Do not use host networking mode (`--net=host`) for a container.
 1. Do not hard-code any passwords.
+If passwords are required, generate them on container startup using `openssl rand` or accept a password argument during build.

 ### Guidelines and Recommendations

 The following are some guidelines that will not prevent an image from being merged, but are generally frowned upon if breached.

+- Always aim to produce the smallest possible image.
+This means the least amount of layers (combine directives wherever possible) and cleaning up as much as possible inside a single directive so the layer only stores the binary changes.
 - Don't install all possible required RPMs, even if the product documentation says so.
 Some RPMs aren't applicable inside a container, e.g filesystem utilities (`btrfs-progs`, `ocfs2-tools`, `nfs-utils`).